 An EAN-13 barcode (originally European Article Number, but now renamed International Article Number even though the abbreviation EAN has been retained) is a 13 digit (12 + check digit) barcoding standard which is a superset of the original 12-digit Universal Product Code (UPC) system developed in the United States.
 The EAN-13 barcode is defined by the standards organization GS1.

 GTIN-13 number encoded in EAN-13 barcode.
-First digit is always placed outside the symbol; additionally a right quiet zone indicator (>) is used to indicate Quiet Zones that are necessary for barcode scanners to work properly.
+The first digit is always placed outside the symbol; additionally, a right quiet zone indicator (>) is used to indicate Quiet Zones that are necessary for barcode scanners to work properly.

 Structure of an EAN number

 An EAN-13 number consists of four areas: (1) The number System; (2)The manufacturer code; (3) the product code; (4)The check digit.
-Normally the number system digit is printed to the left of the barcode, and the check digit to the right.
-The manufacturer and product codes are printed just below the barcode, separated by the guard bar.
+Normally, the number system digit is printed to the left of the barcode, and the check digit to the right.
+The manufacturer and product codes are printed merely below the barcode, separated by the guard bar.